OscarPellicer/anki-toolkit/Readme.md

 # Anki Toolkit
 A simple Python script to generate a deck of Anki cards from a Kindle vocabulary database or a list of words using an ebook dictionary.
+Features:
+- Accepts as input a Kindle vocabulary database (`vocab.db`), a text file with new-line-separated words (`vocab.txt`) with optional additional information (see [Other options](#other-options)), or just a list of words.
+- Produces a set of cards that can easily be imported into an Anki deck.
+- Fuzzy dictionary search: If the word is misspelled, or does not exist, it will search for similar words in the dictionary (this behavour can be tweaked or disabled).
+- Uses ebook dictionaries for the definitions, such as those bought from Amazon (see [Using protected dictionaries](#using-protected-dictionaries)).

 # Installation
 First, Python is required.
 If not sure, just download [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and install it.